-KIDDERMINSTER Harriers striker Nick Wright is keen to sort out his future and admits several ‘top’ sides from the Blue Square Bet Premier have shown an interest in him.
+KIDDERMINSTER Harriers striker Nick Wright is keen to sort out his future and admits several ‘top’ sides from the Blue Square Bet Premier have shown an

 The out of contract 24-year-old has been made an offer by Harriers but confirms he is in talks with several of their league rivals.

 Wright, who scored 17 goals last season, admits his priorities are set to change with the impending birth of his daughter in July.

 “At the moment it’s a matter of keeping my options open, several of the top clubs in the Conference, like Harriers, have contacted me,” said Wright.

 “I don’t want this to go on too long, I want to get this sorted.

 “I am about to become a father so it’s not just about me anymore, I have a family to think about.

 “In the past I could concentrate on myself but that has changed.”